kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## Why We're Talking About This

-You hear "fine-tuning" everywhere.
+You hear "fine-tuning" everywhere
-It sounds like personalization.
+It sounds like personalization
 But it means something very specific in AI: changing a model's weights with new data

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.